Mohid169/Bang-Bang-on-a-particle/README.md

 # Bang Bang Control Policy - Double Integrator System

-This is a s olution to the minimum time problem for the double integrator with input constraints.
+This is a solution to the minimum time problem for the double integrator with input constraints.
 A Bang-bang controller was implemented as an optimal solution.
 It is based on example 7.2 in Underactuated Robotics.
 The system is governed by the following dynamics and control logic:

 ## Dynamics